Free Initial Assessment

 • If your case involves children, you are likely to be contacted by the Children and Family Court Advisory and Support Service (CAFCASS).
 CAFCASS will carry out a detailed assessment of your family, and the judge will make their decision largely based on this report.
 To increase the chance of a positive outcome, we strongly recommend that you seek legal advice.

-• The evidence to support your case needs to be strong enough to stand up to scrutiny in court.
-A solicitor will make sure you have hard evidence to back up your claims.
+• The evidence supporting your case must be robust enough to stand up to scrutiny in court.
+A solicitor will make sure you have strong evidence to support your claims.

 • Legal procedures can be complicated.
 Any misunderstandings or errors can make the process longer and more costly.
 An experienced family solicitor will ensure the process runs as smoothly and quickly as possible.